-Kraken was first launched in July 2011 but began its operations as a crypto exchange towards the end of 2013.
-The company’s headquarters are located in San Francisco, California.
-Its founder and current CEO, Jesse Powell, had previous experience in the crypto market.
+Kraken was first launched in July 2011 but began its operations as a trading platform towards the end of 2013.
+The company’s headquarters are located in San Francisco, California, and operated by Payward, Inc. Its founder and current CEO, Jesse Powell, had previous experience in the crypto market.
 He was the founder and CEO of Lewt, Inc., a company in charge of setting up the accounts and providing in-game currencies to players of online video games.

 In 2011, when hackers stole a huge number of Bitcoins from the most popular platform at the time, Mt.
-Gox, their management asked Powell and the current CEO of Bitcoin.com Roger Ver to travel to Tokyo, Japan, and help them get Mt.
+Gox, their management asked Powell to help them get Mt.
 Gox back on its feet.
 This goes to show that even the top exchange thought highly of Powell’s expertise.

 This was a valuable lesson, which taught Powell the importance of high-level security measures for a reliable digital platform.
 He realized that if he were to create one on his own, he would have to convince traders that they could trust him.
 Since the time of its launch, the company has kept its transparency and made sure it wouldn’t get hacked.
 Kraken is now the leading exchange when it comes to Euro-to-Bitcoin trading volume.

-Gemini is a cryptocurrency exchange founded in 2015 with headquarters in New York City.
+Gemini is a trading platform and popular Bitcoin exchange founded in 2015 with headquarters in New York City.
 It’s a crypto-to-crypto and fiat-to-crypto platform that allows users to buy, sell, and store digital currencies or trade them with fiat.
 The name “Gemini” comes from the fact that its founders – Cameron and Tyler, are the well-known Winklevoss twins.

 The brothers rose to fame in 2008, when they sued Mark Zuckerberg over Facebook.
 They claimed that he stole their idea for creating a social networking site which was supposed to be called ConnectU.
 The outcome was $65 million for the Winklevoss twins that settled the lawsuit.
 As they’ve always been interested in the crypto market, in 2013, they used this money and invested $11 million into Bitcoin, an investment whose current value is well over 1 billion USD!
 Right around this time, the brothers decided to try themselves at launching their own exchange and use the advantages of the growing crypto industry.

 Gemini became the first licensed Ether exchange back in 2016.
-By being based in New York, it also has to adhere to the established regulations by the New York State Department of Financial Services (NYSDFS) in terms of important things like consumer protection and anti-money laundering.
+Operating in the United States, the platform adheres to the established regulations by the New York State Department of Financial Services (NYSDFS) in terms of important things like consumer protection and anti-money laundering.

 The advantage when using either of these platforms is that you have the option to trade your cryptocurrencies in exchange for fiat currencies.
 These types of platforms are known as “Fiat Gateways”.
 This information is useful for new traders who still haven’t filled their wallets with altcoins of any sort.

-That being said, Kraken is the obvious winner in this category.
+If you’re interested in trading altcoins, Kraken is the obvious winner in this category.
 It currently supports over 20 different cryptocurrencies with more than a hundred trading pairs traders can choose from.
-To avoid any mix-ups, keep in mind that XBT is the preferred abbreviation for Bitcoin, instead of the more common BTC.
-These coins, as we’ve mentioned, can be traded with US Dollars (USD), Canadian Dollars (CAD), and Euros (EUR) if needed.
+Their list includes Bitcoin, Bitcoin Cash, Ethereum, Ethereum Classic, Ripple, Monero, Dash, Dogecoin, Gnosis, Zcash, EOS, Augur, Stellar Lumens, Iconomi, Tether, etc. These coins, as we’ve mentioned, can be traded with US Dollars (USD), Canadian Dollars (CAD), and Euros (EUR) if needed.
 Due to banking regulations, Japanese Yen (JPY) are no longer supported.